 Provide high-contrast labels and instructions.
 Embossed labels and instructions are difficult to read.
-Consider providing high-contrast labels and instructions for operating the nozzle lock.
+Consider providing high-contrast labels and instructions for operating

 Provide large labels and instructions.
 Small labels and instructions are difficult to read.
-Consider providing large font labels and large graphical instructions for operating the nozzle lock.
+Consider providing large font labels and large graphical instructions for operating

 Provide a clear indication of nozzle lock status.
 Users should be able to discern the state of the nozzle lock visually.
-Consider providing an indication of the state of the nozzle on or around the nozzle.
+Consider providing an indication of the state of the nozzle